vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 14 (05.27 - 06.02)

+This week, we found several possible improvements, especially in the different selection criteria parts of the code.
+We were able to achieve this while still continuing with the refactoring process.
+Next week, we will focus our coding efforts primarily on the `select_exemplars_by_density` and `select_exemplars_with_kmeans` functions.
+We'll leave the `ResNet32` class for last, tackling it only if time permits.

 ## Week 13 (05.20 - 05.26)

 We have continued with the refactoring of the code.
 In addition to enhancing the